JedrekL/LectureLive/README.md

 # LectureLive
-It's a live lecture yo
+It's a live lecture yo.

+# Current Goal:
+Homepage and buttons that are lit yo. #lit #420 #downloadgooglechrome